On superconvergence of Runge-Kutta convolution quadrature for the wave equation: Introduction

 \section{Introduction}

 Boundary element methods have established themselves as one of the standard methods when dealing with scattering problems, especially if the domain of interest is unbounded.
-First introduced for stationary problems, beginning with the seminal works~\cite{BamH,BamH2} the theory for deploying these kind of methods also for time dependent problems has been steadily extended; see~\cite{sayas_book} for an overview.
-The method of convolution quadrature, introduced by Lubich in~\cite{lubich88a,lubich88b}, is a convenient way of extending the stationary results to a time dependent setting.
+First introduced for stationary problems, beginning with the seminal works~\cite{BamH,BamH2} these methods have steadily been extended to time-dependent problems; see~\cite{sayas_book} for an overview.
+The method of convolution quadrature (CQ), introduced by Lubich in~\cite{lubich88a,lubich88b}, is a convenient way of extending the stationary results to a time-dependent setting.

-It is well-known that the convergence rate of a Runge-Kutta convolution quadrature (as introduced in~\cite{lubich_ostermann_rk_cq}), is determined by bounds on the convolution symbol $K$ in the Laplace domain.
+It is well-known that the convergence rate of a Runge-Kutta convolution quadrature (RK-CQ) as introduced in~\cite{lubich_ostermann_rk_cq}, is determined by bounds on the convolution symbol $K$ in the Laplace domain.
 Namely, a bound of the form

 leads to convergence rate ${q+1-\mu}$, as was proven in~\cite{BLM11}, see also~\cite{banjai_lubich_err_analysis_rkcq,lubich_ostermann_rk_cq} for earlier results in this direction.
 Thus one might expect that changing the symbol to $s^{-1} K(s)$ would increase the convergence order by one.